 Secession by itself is a mere ideology, but if backed by armed force, it becomes a rebellion.
 A secessionist can only argue, but a rebel can kill.
 The government has no choice but to disarm the rebel—except for duly licensed personal firearms.

-You must drop all your criminal activities because terrorism, bombings, ambushes, and violence have no place in a civilized society.
+You must drop all your criminal activities because terrorism, bombings, and violence have no place in a civilized society.
 Criminals have no place in a negotiating table.
 Their place is in jail.

 Most of all, you must drop your secessionist goals.
 We do not ask that you respect and recognize the sovereignty of the republic.
 We demand that you do.

 May I give the MILF some unsolicited advice.
 Secession in the Philippines is an impossible dream.
-There simply is no space in our geography, in our demographics, and in our national psyche for forcibly carving another state out of the present Philippine territory.
+There simply is no space in our geography, in our demographics, and in all our national mentality for forcibly carving another state out of the present Philippine territory.
 For that reason, the foreign models you invoke, like East Timor, will not work for you.

 Please bear in mind that you are neither the sole occupants nor even the majority in the lands you wish to carve out to convert into your own state.
-There are whole Filipino populations in Mindanao–Muslims, Christians, and Lumad–who do not want their territories and their residencies disturbed.
+There are whole Filipino populations in Mindanao—Muslims, Christians, and Lumad—who do not want their territories and their residences disturbed.
 Not even the majority of the Muslim population shares your separatist views nor the violent means you employ to attain them.
 The overriding passion of the people of Mindanao is for peace.

 To contribute effectively to the progress of the countries they live in and to respect their sovereignty and laws.
-[Unquote.]

 Secession as a dream is also out of tune with history.
 If there is one lesson that historical evolution has taught us, it is this: That diversity is a cause for celebration, not segregation; that cultural cross-breeding leads to strength while in-breeding leads to weakness; and that cultural identities are enriched by interaction and impoverished by isolation.
 Some of the most glorious creations and achievements of civilization are the products of the historical confluences between Islam and Christianity.